-4 Artists, 4 Shows, and the New Courthouse in Downtown Miami
+4 Artists, 4 Shows, and a Courthouse

-Each space invited us to remember where we are and to put ourselves in the shoes of someone else, envisioning the scenarios under which they might be at the courthouse, and how art, in all its promise, offers perspective.
+Each installation invited us to remember where we are and to put ourselves in the shoes of someone else, envisioning the scenarios under which they might be at the courthouse, and how art, in all its promise, offers perspective.

 Beverly Acha, Nuevos Principios o In Praise of Change (To the People of Miami), Oil on linen, 76 x 387.5 inches (2025).
 Photo by Courtesy of the artist / Adam Reich